umutambyi-gad/Guides/all/Heroku_Django_Deployment_Guide.md

 ### Setup Static Files:

 We suggest using [Amazon Web Service S3](http://www.kirr.co/exuykp/) for static files in general.
-However, if you want to use Heroku fr static files, do the following:
+However, if you want to use Heroku for static files, do the following:

 1. Install whitenoise and add to `requirements.txt`:
     ```